peanxtt/game-catalog-webpage/README.md

 ### Description of Project

+The name of this webpage is **Peanut Game Catalog**.

-This is a Responsive and Visually appealing **game catalogs website** build using Next.js.
+This is a Responsive and Visually appealing **game catalogs webpage** build using Next.js.
 The purpose of this project is to showcases a catalog of games fetched from one API.
 The content inside this application are designed as game cards to provide a refreshing image for game website.

 This application are design and implement without using any external UI kits or Tailwind CSS tools.

-I hope you enjoy this project completed by myself!

 ## Step-by-step Guidance to launch this application